SevenNateNine/CnC-Twitter/README.md

 * Check the Twitter every few minutes to check for client receipts (the time frame needs to be scaled according to numClients)

 #### server commands
+Because this is proof of concept, we limited the malicious capabilities of this.
 Most commands are in the format, "[ID] Command [Arg]".
 Below is a list of all the commands that one can execute and a short explaination of what they do:
 * [ID] Download [URL] - Downloads a file from the URL at Client with id [ID]
 * [ID] Upload [FilePath] - Uploads a file to the server from the client.